chettrick/stm32cubef4/Projects/STM32469I_EVAL/Examples/LCD_DSI/LCD_DSI_ULPM_DataClock/readme.txt

 The Frame number display is managed by Line Event callback in which the Frame number is incremented each time a line event occurs.
 When entering to ULPM, The Frame number is unchanged untill the exit from this mode.

+LED1 ON: DSI PHY Data and clock lane in ULPM mode
+LED1 OFF: DSI PHY Data and clock lane in run mode
+LED3 ON: an error occured.

 @note Care must be taken when using HAL_Delay(), this function provides accurate
       delay (in milliseconds) based on variable incremented in SysTick ISR.
 This